chrisburnell/chrisburnell.com/src/posts/articles/2024-05-21-daily-word-games.md

 With cryptic crosswords, however, clues are usually far less obvious, but often fall into at least one of a handful of different categories of clues.
 For the most part, the construction of a clue has three/four parts:

-1. The length of the answer, often in parentheses at the end of the clue
+1. Wording that indicates the type of clue
-2. Wording that indicates the type of clue
+2. A word or phrase that you operate on, given the type of clue
-3. A word or phrase that you operate on, given the type of clue
+3. A word or phrase that is the definition or synonym of the answer
-4. A word or phrase that is the definition or synonym of the answer
+4. The length of the answer, often in parentheses at the end of the clue (but not all cryptic crosswords provide this, sadly)

 Here are some examples of the types of clues you’ll find.